Love & Hip Hop: Breakthrough (2011–14)

 On September 7, 2012, VH1 announced that Chrissy Lampkin and Jim Jones would leave Love & Hip Hop, to star in their own spin-off show Chrissy & Mr. Jones, which premiered September 24, 2012.
+On December 16, 2012, VH1 aired Dirty Little Secrets, a special featuring unseen footage, deleted scenes and interviews with the show's cast and producers.
+The special garnered 1.22 million viewers.

 The third season of Love & Hip Hop, now titled Love & Hip Hop: New York in promotional material, premiered on January 7, 2013.
 The show featured nearly a whole new cast, including Joe Budden, Consequence and their significant others.
 The season had a mixed reception from audiences, garnering the lowest ratings in the franchise's history at that point.

-On April 1, 2013, VH1 announced that Love & Hip Hop: Atlanta would be returning for a second season on April 22, 2013.
+On April 1, 2013, VH1 announced that Love & Hip Hop: Atlantas second season would premiere on April 22, 2013.
 The show's ratings continued to grow, with an average of 3.27 million viewers per episode.
-During the season's reunion special, K. Michelle announced that she was leaving the show to join the cast of Love & Hip Hop: New York.
+During the season's reunion special, K. Michelle announced that she was leaving the show to join the New York cast.

-On October 10, 2013, VH1 announced Love & Hip Hop: New York would be returning for a fourth season on October 28, 2013.
+On October 10, 2013, VH1 announced New Yorks fourth season would premiere on October 28, 2013.
 The season would premiere back to back with the second and final season of Chrissy & Mr. Jones.
-It was preceded on October 24, 2013 by 40 Greatest Love & Hip Hop Moments, a 2-hour clip show special hosted by Mona Scott-Young, and showcased the franchise's most "shocking, scandalous and dramatic Love & Hip Hop moments", featuring clips from the show's first three seasons, as well as the first two seasons of its spin-off Love & Hip Hop: Atlanta.
-Love & Hip Hop: New Yorks leading storyline for season four involved a dysfunctional love triangle (reminiscent of the more popular Love & Hip Hop: Atlanta) between rapper Peter Gunz, his baby mama Tara Wallace and his wife, singer Amina Buddafly.
+The fourth season was preceded on October 24, 2013, by 40 Greatest Love & Hip Hop Moments, a 2-hour clip show special hosted by Mona Scott-Young, and showcased the franchise's most "shocking, scandalous and dramatic Love & Hip Hop moments", featuring clips from the show's first three seasons, as well as the first two seasons of Love & Hip Hop: Atlanta.

+Season four's leading storyline involved a dysfunctional love triangle (reminiscent of storylines from Atlanta) between rapper Peter Gunz, his baby mama Tara Wallace and his wife, singer Amina Buddafly.
 The show's ratings improved significantly, up 54% over the previous season's average and attracting an average of 3 million total viewers per episode.